goruck/smart-zoneminder/README.md

 ## Quickly archive Zoneminder alarm frames to the cloud in order to safeguard against malicious removal of on-site server
 *Requirement: ten second or less upload time to a secure AWS S3 bucket.*

 I define overall processing and upload time to be measured from when a camera's motion detect is triggered to when the resulting images have been uploaded to an S3 bucket.
 The upload time will be a function of my uplink bandwidth which is currently 11 Mbps.
 The default configuration is set to record 1080p frames which when decoded to jpeg result in image sizes averaging about 350 kB and ten images are uploaded concurrently.
-So upload only times are typically around 2.5 seconds for ten frames.
+The number of concurrent uploads is controlled by the *MAXCONCURRENTUPLOAD* parameter in the Alarm Uploader [configuration file](./zm-s3-upload/zm-s3-upload-config.json).
+Upload only times are typically around 2.5 seconds for ten frames on  my system.

 The actual compute processing time is dominated by local object and face recognition since ZoneMinder itself does little processing except for simple pixel-based motion detection and mpeg to jpeg decoding.

 In addition to the upload and processing time there is a latency caused by the Alarm Uploader polling ZoneMinder's mySQL database for new images.
 This polling latency is set by the *checkForAlarmsInterval* parameter in the Alarm Uploader's [configuration file](./zm-s3-upload/zm-s3-upload-config.json) and has a default value of 5 s which is a tradeoff between database activity and latency.
 The worse case is when a new alarm image shows up in the database immediately after its been polled.
 Clearly some alarms will show up in the database just before the poll which reduces the effective latency on average and some images will be false positives or won't have a face detected so this is really a worse case condition.

-I evaluated several configurations as follows (all assume the worse case condition of no false positives, i.e., a person is detected in each image and a face is detected on each person):
+I evaluated and measured performance on several configurations as follows.
+All assume the worse case condition of no false positives, i.e., a person is detected in each image and a face is detected on each person.

 - For object detection with the [rfcn_resnet101_coco](http://download.tensorflow.org/models/object_detection/rfcn_resnet101_coco_2018_01_28.tar.gz) network and [dlib](http://dlib.net/)-based face recognition (this is the worse case condition tested) running on the server these processing steps together take about 2 s for ten images.
 In this case the total end to end time for ten images is 5 s (wcs polling latency) + 2 s (wcs object and face recognition processing time) + 2.5 s (upload time) = 9.5 s or about 1 fps.